 • specifically-tailored experiences.

-When your child moves on to middle school, we make sure that all information about your child's needs is passed on to the appropriate staff at the new school.
-The Year 4 teachers also liaise with the Middle School staff to discuss the classes in general and individual children.
+When your child moves on to high school, we will make sure that all information about your child's needs is passed on to the appropriate staff at the new school.
+The Year 6 teachers also liaise with the high school staff to discuss the classes in general and individual children.
 The SENCOs hold a transition meeting during the summer term to discuss children who receive additional support and/or have a SEND.
 Information is also passed up in hard form and electronically to ensure that the transition is seamless as possible.